agiledev-students-fall2022/final-project-team-rotten-classes/CONTRIBUTING.md

 * DO NOT contribute sensitive information such as passwords into the repository.
 If you are unsure about what information is sensitive, please consult our team members.
 * .gitignore file should be updated accordingly.

-## Project Instructions

-### Setting Up

-GitHub repository will provide the latest tested version of our project.
-To set up a project on the computer, you need to:

-1. Click here to install [VSCode](https://code.visualstudio.com/).
-2. Clone the [repository](https://github.com/agiledev-students-fall2022/final-project-team-rotten-classes.git) into your VSCode project.

-### Building And Testing

-Further information will be updated once the project reaches this stage.